Terms of Service

 Although this is a Group Riding Course, you’ll receive individual RiderCoach feedback

-Motorcycles and helmets are provided--you may use your own helmet providing it is DOT certified
+Motorcycles are provided--you may use your own helmet providing it is DOT certified

 We provide a variety of sizes and types of motorcycles that allow us to fit almost anyone